 Billy: That's just a tree branch...with a nice watch on it! (steals watch)

-- Precision F-Strike: At one point, Homer says "That's bullshit, man!" (with "shit" bleeped out, making this one of the few times a character intentionally says a swear word that warrants a bleeping on network television and not as a joke, like when Homer swore at the ambulance on "Guess Who's Coming to Criticize Dinner?").
+- Precision F-Strike: While the kids watch a Land of the Wild Beasts-themed advertisement for the Hillside Wrangler Steak House (as part of a presentation for the author's art), a jumbo shrimp appears saying he has a maximum of two servings, prompting Homer to stick his head into the theater and say, "That's bullshit, man!" (with "shit" bleeped out, making this one of the few times a character intentionally says a swear word that warrants a bleeping on network television and not as a joke, like when Homer swore at the ambulance on "Guess Who's Coming to Criticize Dinner?")

 - Shout-Out: The Land of the Wild Beasts is a parody of Where the Wild Things Are.